-Players pay £3 per line and choose six numbers from a pool of 49, with the gameís results based on the Spanish lottery, Bonoloto.
-Draws take place at 9:30pm Central European Time on Monday, Tuesday, Wednesday, Thursday, Friday and Saturday.
+Players pay £3 per line and choose six numbers from a pool of 49, with the game’s results based on the Spanish lottery, Bonoloto.
+Draws take place at 9:30pm CET on Monday, Tuesday, Wednesday, Thursday, Friday and Saturday.

-There are prizes for matching two, three and four numbers that are paid in regular currency, but what marks Bitcoin Lotto out as different is the Match 5 prize of 1 BTC and the jackpot of at least 1,000 BTC, won by matching all six balls.
+There are prizes for matching two, three and four numbers that are paid in regular currency, but the Match 5 prize of 1 Bitcoin (BTC) and the jackpot of at least 1,000 BTC, won by matching all six balls.

 Players have the option to accept the bitcoin prizes in sterling or Euros if they wish, with the exchange rate calculated at 9:30pm Central European Time on the night of the draw.
 At the time of writing this review (3rd January 2018), you can pick up 1 BTC for £10,138, making the minimum 1,000 BTC jackpot worth £10.1 million.